-Selena Gomez Cuddles The Weeknd At Same Date Place She Took Justin Bieber, Tells All In Twitter Q&A
+Selena Gomez Cuddles With The Weeknd At Same Date Place She Took Justin Bieber, Tells All In Twitter Q&A

 Selena Gomez Tells All On Twitter

 The debate raged on as Selena turned to Twitter to respond to some questions from her fans.
-Famed for having 124 million Instagram followers, Gomez participated in a #StreamWithSelena Twitter Q&A that provided new insights into her personal life and music, reported E News.
+Famed for having 124 million Instagram followers, Gomez participated in a #StreamWithSelena Twitter Q&A that provided new insights into her personal life and music, reported E!
+News.

 Selena was asked to reveal the “weirdest rumor” that she had heard about herself thus far in 2017.
 And no, it didn’t involve Justin Bieber.
 Instead, Gomez revealed that she had heard claims that she was moving to Europe, which she labeled as “so random.”

-A plea for Selena to reveal her vision of a dream team musical collaboration also failed to illicit the name of any boyfriends past or present.
+A plea for Selena to reveal her vision of a dream team musical collaboration also failed to elicit the name of any boyfriends past or present.
 Instead, the songstress named Eminem as her dream collaborator.

 Advice Selena Lives By